 Luiz - Fotolia

-Cloud entails an ever-expanding list of tools and techniques, but the key characteristics of cloud computing have always remained the same.
+Cloud entails an ever-expanding list of tools and techniques, but the key characteristics of cloud computing remain the same.

-AWS was the first to popularize cloud computing as an alternative to on-premises infrastructure when it began selling compute and storage instances in 2006.
+AWS was the first to popularize cloud computing as an alternative to on-premises infrastructure when it began selling computing resources and storage instances in 2006.
 Google and Microsoft followed soon after.
-Today, cloud computing extends from IaaS to SaaS and everything in between, including AI, containers, serverless, databases, IoT, dedicated networking, analytics, business apps and much more.
+Today, cloud computing extends from infrastructure to software-as-a-service models and everything in between, including AI, containers, serverless computing, databases, IoT, dedicated networking, analytics, business apps and much more.

-Each subset has its own benefits and challenges, but there are several core features that underpin all of them.
-Explore these 7 key characteristics of cloud computing that help explain why it's the go-to destination for building and deploying modern applications.
+Each subset has its own benefits and challenges, but several core cloud computing features underpin all of them.
+Explore these eight key characteristics of cloud computing that help explain why it's the go-to destination for building and deploying modern applications.

 AWS, Microsoft Azure, Google Cloud and other public cloud platforms make resources available to users at the click of a button or API call.
-These vendors have massive amounts of compute and storage assets at the ready, inside data centers all over the world.
+With data centers all over the world, these vendors have vast amounts of compute and storage assets at the ready.
 This represents a radical departure for IT teams accustomed to an on-premises procurement process that can take months to complete.

-This characteristic of cloud computing goes hand in hand with on-demand computing.
-Instead of waiting for new servers to be delivered to a private data center, developers can select the resources and tools they need – typically through a cloud provider's self-service portal -- and build right away.
-An admin sets policies to limit what IT and development teams can run, but within those guardrails, they have the freedom to build, test and deploy apps as they see fit.
+Cloud computing's characteristic of self-service provisioning goes hand in hand with on-demand computing capabilities.
+Instead of waiting for new servers to be delivered to a private data center, developers can select the resources and tools they need -- typically through a cloud provider's self-service portal -- and build right away.
+An admin sets policies to limit what IT and development teams can run, but within those guardrails, employees have the freedom to build, test and deploy apps as they see fit.

-Resource pooling enables scalability for cloud providers and users because compute, storage and networking assets can be added or removed as needed.
+Resource pooling enables scalability for cloud providers and users because compute, storage, networking and other assets can be added or removed as needed.
 This helps enterprise IT teams optimize their cloud-hosted workloads and avoid end-user bottlenecks.
-Clouds can scale vertically or horizontally, and providers offer automation software to handle dynamic scaling for users.
+Clouds can scale vertically or horizontally, and service providers offer automation software to handle dynamic scaling for users.

 Traditional, on-premises architectures can't scale as easily.
-Typically, enterprises have to plan for peak capacity and have those extra resources sit idle during lulls in activity, which can rack up costs.
+Typically, enterprises have to plan for peak capacity by purchasing servers and other infrastructure assets; those extra resources sit idle during lulls in activity.

 This cloud computing characteristic shifts IT spending from Capex to Opex, as providers offer per-second billing.
-Though this can generally be seen as a positive, IT teams need to be careful since their resource needs likely aren't static.
-VMs should be right-sized, turned off while not in use, or scaled down as conditions dictate.
-Otherwise, organizations waste money and can end up with sticker shock when they receive their monthly bill.
+Though this can generally be seen as a positive, IT teams must be careful since their resource needs likely aren't static.
+VMs should be right-sized, turned off while not in use or scaled down as conditions dictate.
+Otherwise, organizations waste money and can end up with sticker shock when the monthly bill arrives.